 Level of communication + (Number of people united ²) = number of freedoms people have

 With that said, let’s get to it.
-Perhaps the most independent person in this world is a man nicknamed, Man of the Hole, this man is the last surviving member of a tribe in the Amazon rainforest, and he lives completely and entirely on his own.
+Arguably the most independent person in the world is a man nicknamed Man of the Hole, Man of the Hole is the last surviving member of a tribe in the Amazon rainforest, and he lives completely and entirely on his own.

 Everything he needs to live he gets from the forest, that means he fends for himself, gathers his own food, his own resources, literally he does everything himself, and he is so independent that if every person on Earth died but him, he would continue living exactly as he is right now.
 Nothing would change for him.
 Considering this, it would be fair to say that he is dependent on no one but himself.

-But all is not as it seems, as independent as he may at first seem to be he is actually not independent, he is dependent completely and entirely upon the Brazilian authorities for protection, if the Brazilian authorities had not set up a protection zone spanning forty square miles around his home, it is likely he would have been killed a long time ago by illegal loggers who want access to his land.
+But all is not as it seems, as independent as he may at first seem he is actually not independent, and that is because he is dependent completely and entirely upon the Brazilian authorities for protection.
+If the Brazilian authorities had not set up a protection zone spanning forty square miles around his home, it is likely he would have been killed a long time ago by illegal loggers who want access to his land.

-So despite being the most independent man on Earth, he is not independent, but is he free?
+So despite being the most independent man on Earth, Man of the Hole is not actually per se independent, but is he free?
 He is free to live his life exactly as he is now, but what if he wanted to leave, where would he go, would he be accepted?
 And would he even be allowed to leave?
 These are all questions that should he wish to leave would have to be debated by Brazilian government officials.
-That means he is free to live his life as he does now but he is not actually free, and in fact has less actual freedoms than the average Brazilian.
+That means he is free to live his life as he does now, but he is not actually free, and in fact has fewer actual freedoms than the average Brazilian.

-Therefore if North Korea is independent, but its people do not have a great deal of freedoms, and this man is independent but has less freedoms than the average Brazilian, this begs the question does independence truly equal freedom?
+Therefore, if North Korea is independent, but its people do not have a great deal of freedoms, and Man of the Hole is independent but has less freedoms than the average Brazilian, this begs the question does independence truly equal freedom?

-Equal dependency is where a large number of people are equally dependent upon each other, for example if a person is heavily reliant upon one person, they will not have a great deal of freedom, but if a person is equally reliant upon millions of people and those people are equally reliant in return then all those people will have a great deal of freedom.
+Equal dependency is where people are equally dependent upon each other, for example, if a person is heavily reliant upon one person, they will not have a great deal of freedom, but if a person is equally reliant upon millions of people and those people are equally reliant in return then all those people will have a great deal of freedom.

 That means, the more people we are dependent upon and the more people dependent upon us the greater our freedoms.
-That means dependency is a good thing when a large number of people are equally dependent upon each other, but a bad thing when one person or even worse many people are heavily reliant upon one person.
+That means dependency is a good thing when people are equally dependent upon each other, but a bad thing when one person or even worse many people are heavily reliant upon one person.

-For example, imagine there are ten farms and this dictator controls all of them, that means he controls the nation’s food supply, that means an entire nation is completely and entirely reliant upon him for food, but he is not reliant upon the nation for control of the food, all he needs is to control the ten farms.
+For example, imagine there are ten farms and a dictator that we will call Alex controls all of them, that means Alex controls the nation’s food supply, that means an entire nation is completely and entirely reliant upon Alex for food, but Alex is not reliant upon the nation for control of the food, all Alex needs is to control the ten farms.

-The only way to break this monopoly would be an uprising which saw the people and the farmers bypass the dictator and interact directly with each other, which is why dictators always go out of their way to control a nation’s lines of communication.
+The only way to break this monopoly would be an uprising of the kind in which the people and the farmers found a way to bypass the dictator and interact directly with each other, which is why dictators always go out of their way to control a nation’s lines of communication.